 In Spain, in 2018 the electricity generated by the nuclear power plants contributed to more than the 20% of the total electricity generation [1].
 There are seven nuclear generators currently operating at five different sites.
 Two reactors are under decommissioning and a third one has recently been shut down and is expected to start decommissioning soon.
 The last reactor was commissioned in 1988.
 However, since 1984 a nuclear moratorium cancelled several new build projects and banned the development of new nuclear reactors.
 At the beginning of 2018, the Spanish government has reached a preliminary agreement with the utilities to shut down all operating reactors between 2025 and 2035, when most of the reactors will have exceeded the 40 years of operation.

 The 6th General Radioactive Waste Plan approved by the Spanish Ministry Council in 2006 [2] confirmed an open cycle strategy for the back-end of the nuclear fuel cycle.
 The first step in that plan was to set up, as a priority, the construction of an interim centralized storage facility (called the ‘ATC’) where all the spent fuel generated from all Spanish reactors would be dry stored in a vault type system facility.
 After no more than 100 years of dry storage all spent fuel would be transported to a future deep geological repository for its final disposal.
 Before that, all the spent fuel is currently wet stored in the spent fuel pools of the NPPs or dry stored in casks in interim storage facilities at the reactor sites.
-Some more spent fuel has been reprocessed in France and high level waste, waiting to be finally returned to Spain.
+Some more spent fuel has been reprocessed in France and related high level waste are stored, waiting to be finally returned to Spain.

 Regarding the interim storage facilities in operation in Spain exist different technologies of casks from two different vendors, including bare fuel type casks and canister systems.
 ENSA, a state owned company dedicated to the supply of large equipment and services for the civil nuclear sector, has specifically developed different technologies of bare fuel type casks for all the Spanish NPPs.
 For Trillo NPP (Guadalajara, Spain) a PWR German design reactor, ENSA has supplied 32 units of the ENSA-DPT (see Fig. 1), a dual-purpose cask with a gamma shielding body made of stainless steel and lead.
 The first unit of this cask was loaded in 2002.
 In 2018, the ENSA-DPT design was substituted by a new cask technology, a more competitive solution with improved capabilities named the ENUN 32P.
 The first two units of this cask were loaded at Trillo NPP in December 2018 (see Fig. 1), marking a new milestone for ENSA and concluding a complex licensing process with the Spanish nuclear regulator (the Nuclear Safety Council, ‘CSN’) that started in 2011.
 At the same time, in Almaraz NPP (Cáceres, Spain) a PWR U.S. design reactor, another unit of the ENUN 32P cask was also loaded at the same time, inaugurating the single interim storage facility constructed for storing the spent fuel from the two reactors of Almaraz NPP (see Fig. 1).
 Finally, ENSA has already supplied five units of its customized small BWR ENUN 52B cask for storing and transporting the spent fuel from Santa María de Garoña NPP (Burgos, Spain) a BWR U.S. design reactor.
 The NPP was officially shut down in 2017 and is currently waiting for the removal of the entire inventory from the spent fuel pool and beginning of the decommissioning activities.